linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 14 Asset Pricing Theories.md

 Economic theories are an abstraction of the real world and as such are based on some simplifying assumptions.
 These assumptions simplify matters a great deal, and some of them may even seem unrealistic.
 However, they make economic theories more tractable from a mathematical standpoint.
 Some of the assumptions discussed in this chapter are precisely those criticized by proponents of behavioral finance.
 It should be noted that although we call these assumptions "behavioral assumptions," they are the behavioral assumptions made by standard finance, or what we mentioned in the previous chapter as the fully rational approach.
 They are not the assumptions of those who advocate behavioral finance.

-Assumptions about Investor Behavior
+## Assumptions about Investor Behavior

-When constructing a portfolio of risky assets, capital market theory makes the following assumptions about the behavior of investors.
+When constructing a portfolio of risky assets, capital market theory makes the following assumptions about the behavior of investors:

+### Behavioral Assumption 1

+### Behavioral Assumption 1

-Behavioral Assumption 1: Capital market theory assumes that investors make investment decisions based on two parameters: the expected return and the variance of returns.
+Capital market theory assumes that investors make investment decisions based on two parameters: the expected return and the variance of returns.
 Portfolio theory, described in chapter 13, is sometimes referred to as a mean-variance model.
 This assumption tells us what investors use as inputs when making their investment decisions.
 Their specific behavior follows from the assumption that to accept greater risk, they must be compensated by the opportunity of realizing a higher return.
 We refer to such investors as risk averse.
 This definition is oversimplified.
 A more rigorous definition of risk aversion is described by a mathematical specification of an investor's utility function.
 However, this complexity need not concern us here.
 What is important is that an investor who faces a choice between two portfolios with the same expected return will (it is assumed) select the portfolio with the lower risk.

+### Behavioral Assumption 2

-Behavioral Assumption 2: Capital market theory assumes that the risk-averse investor subscribes to the method of reducing portfolio risk by combining assets with counterbalancing correlations, as explained in chapter 13.
+Capital market theory assumes that the risk-averse investor subscribes to the method of reducing portfolio risk by combining assets with counterbalancing correlations, as explained in chapter 13.

+### Behavioral Assumption 3

-Behavioral Assumption 3: Capital market theory assumes that all investors make investment decisions over some single-period investment horizon.
+Capital market theory assumes that all investors make investment decisions over some single-period investment horizon.
 The length of that period (six months, one year, two years, etc.) is not specified.
 In reality, the investment decision process is more complex, with many investors looking at more than one investment horizon.
 Nonetheless, the assumption of a one-period investment horizon is necessary to simplify the mathematics of the theory.

+### Behavioral Assumption 4

-Behavioral Assumption 4: Capital market theory assumes that all investors have the same expectations with respect to the inputs that are used to derive the Markowitz efficient portfolios, namely, asset returns, variances, and correlations.
+Capital market theory assumes that all investors have the same expectations with respect to the inputs that are used to derive the Markowitz efficient portfolios, namely, asset returns, variances, and correlations.
 This is the homogeneous expectation assumption.

-# Assumptions about Capital Markets
+## Assumptions about Capital Markets

 The four behavioral assumptions listed above deal with the behavior of investors when making investment decisions.
 It is also necessary to make assumptions about the characteristics of the capital market in which investors transact.
-The three assumptions in this regard are as follows.
+The three assumptions in this regard are as follows:

-Capital Market Assumption 1: Capital market theory assumes that the capital market is perfectly competitive.
+### Capital Market Assumption 1

+Capital market theory assumes that the capital market is perfectly competitive.
 In general, the number of buyers and sellers is sufficiently large, and all investors are small enough relative to the market, that no individual investor can influence an asset's price.
 Consequently, all investors are price takers, and the market price is determined where supply equals demand.

-Capital Market Assumption 2: Capital market theory assumes that no transaction costs or impediments interfere with the supply and demand for an asset.
+### Capital Market Assumption 2

+Capital market theory assumes that no transaction costs or impediments interfere with the supply and demand for an asset.
 Economists refer to these various costs and impediments as "frictions."
 The costs associated with frictions generally result in buyers paying more than they would in the absence of frictions and sellers receiving less.
 In the case of financial markets, frictions include commissions charged by brokers and the bid-ask spreads charged by dealers.
 They also include taxes and government-imposed transfer fees.

-Capital Market Assumption 3: Capital market theory assumes that a risk-free asset exists in which investors can invest.
+### Capital Market Assumption 3

+Capital market theory assumes that a risk-free asset exists in which investors can invest.
 Moreover, it assumes that investors can borrow funds at the same interest rate offered on that risk-free asset.
 That is, it assumes that investors can lend and borrow at some risk-free rate.

 # Capital Market Theory